+1 (252) 631 8899 +91 98212 12676

 • Sell packages or bundles: For example, if you're a fitness coach, you can sell training packages or monthly coaching services through Shopify.

-• Manage client communications: Shopify integrates with various email marketing tools, such as Klaviyo and Mailchimp, to keep in touch with clients and offer additional services or promotions.
+• Manage client communications: Shopify integrates with various Email Marketing Tools, such as Klaviyo and Mailchimp, to keep in touch with clients and offer additional services or promotions.

 In recent years, there has been a growing demand for service-based businesses to offer their services online.
 Shopify allows you to create a professional storefront, manage payments, and streamline client interactions.
 For example, you could offer virtual consultations, live workshops, or pre-recorded tutorial packages.